toothemooon/svelte4_integration/README.md

 - If port 5000 is in use (common on macOS), the app uses port 5001 instead
 - Check browser console (F12) for any network errors and API responses
 - Make sure both servers (frontend and backend) are running simultaneously
 - If you see CORS errors, verify that Flask-CORS is installed and configured properly
 - For database issues, you can reset the database by running `init_db.py`
+- For Azure deployment issues, check the logs with `az webapp log tail --resource-group YOUR_RESOURCE_GROUP --name YOUR_APP_NAME`